joaaogui/agilevisualization/README.md

-# agilevisualization
+# Agile Visualization

-Visualization of agile metrics for your github
+This tool is destined to teams using agile practices, that want to know if the group is abioding by them.